 Article Contents

-15 min read
+10 min read

 Dental School Personal Statement Example #1

 In the final moments of a key game in a hockey tournament, I jumped over the boards and onto the ice without putting my mouth guard back in place.
 It was attached to my helmet, but I had a chance for the puck, and I took it.
 Moments later, an opponent’s stick caught me in the face, knocking out my front tooth.
 Play stopped, and my team found my tooth on the ice.
-I looked to the bleachers.
+I looked at the bleachers.
 My mom was already on the phone getting initial instructions from our dentist for saving the tooth.
 Within 15 minutes, we were outside the clinic as my dentist unlocked the door, despite it being a Saturday night.
 As I was treated within half an hour, my tooth could be saved by stabilizing it as it healed.
 Until that moment, I thought of my dentist as someone I only saw every six months; I hadn’t seen her as a critical part of my healthcare team.

 I realized from this experience that time is a factor in dental care, and thus a career in dentistry.
-My tooth was saved because I lived in an urban centre and had immediate access to care, not to mention the continuity of care I’ve had since I was a child.
+My tooth was saved because I lived in an urban center and had immediate access to care, not to mention the continuity of care I’ve had since I was a child.
 My mother is employed and has good dental coverage, but this is not the case for many.
 Without timely check-ups, both oral and medical issues that could be detected and prevented can become more serious conditions.

 With this awareness, I have for the last 6 years volunteered in two ways.
 In the time since my hockey accident, I’ve worked with my dentist on a safety awareness campaign for young hockey players and their families, teaching about the necessity of mouth guards, as well as how a quick response to such injuries may help in recovery.
 I’ve also worked alongside dentists for the Smiling Children Foundation in vulnerable neighborhoods, where dental neglect is not uncommon, and continuity of care is rare.
 Recently, we set up a mobile clinic in a school, where I record personal information and take a medical history for each child.
 A young boy, 10 years old, complained of constant headaches and pain in his body.
 Upon examination, the dentist noticed his gums were dark purple in places and bled easily.
 Our team alerted a community doctor of a potential immune disorder, and the young boy was diagnosed and treated, returning to good health within months.
 That day, I learned that oral healthcare is holistic healthcare, and that it is a privilege to support those who may not have time, resources, or access to oral healthcare.

 From a sports accident, to volunteer work in an underserved community, to employment in a dental office and an academic career that shows both mistakes and recovery, I have thought carefully about what dentistry is.
-A dentist is part of a larger healthcare team, and a dentist can often treat not only a single patient over decades, but provide intergenerational care to a family.
+A dentist is part of a larger healthcare team, and a dentist can often treat not only a single patient over decades but provide intergenerational care to a family.
 I aspire to dentistry to accompany my patients through life, 6 months at a time, offering compassionate, whole-person healthcare.
-(4,497 characters, including spaces)
+(4,478 characters, including spaces)

-What Did This Personal Statement Do Well?
+What Did This Dental School Personal Statement Do Well?

 1. Inciting incident: the moment that influenced the student’s outlook on dentistry as a career is highlighted in spades.
-Seeing the structure here as almost like a story, you’re taking the reader on a journey from point A to point B. For the personal statement, your opening should hook in the reader.
-This writer does this well.
+Seeing the structure here as almost like a story, you’re taking the reader on a journey from point A to point B.

 2. Addresses weaknesses: the student mentions how their first-year grades weren’t what they’d hoped for.
 They acknowledge their faults and briefly outline the circumstances without making excuses before getting into the most important part: what they did to improve or learn from their mistakes.
-If you’re in a position to use your personal statement as a way to address gaps or inconsistencies, then you can follow the same rule.

 Want some tips for writing a dental school personal statement?
 Check out this video: